NetApp/Verda/README.md

 * before or after a snapshot is created.
 * before or after a backup is created.
 * after restoring from a snapshot or backup.
+* after a failover of an application (Astra Control Center with replication only).

 Astra Control can execute app-specific custom scripts called execution hooks.